The-OpenROAD-Project/OpenROAD/src/ant/README.md

 # Antenna Rule Checker

-This tool checks antenna violations based on an input LEF and DEF file loaded in opendb, a report will be generated to indicate violated nets.
+This tool checks antenna violations of a design in opendb, a report will be generated to indicate violated nets.
 APIs are provided to help fix antenna violation during the diode insertion flow in globalroute:

 ## Antenna Check Commands

 ---

- - `load_antenna_rules`: import antenna rules to ARC, must be called before other commands
  - `check_antennas`: check antenna violations on all nets and generate a report
    - -report_filename: specify the file name path where to save the report
-   - -simple_report: provides a summary of the violated nets
+   - -report_violating_nets: provides a summary of the violated nets

 ## Antenna Report Example
 ---